 - OWN and many other channels are available in fuboTV’s channel lineup

 - You can watch it on three screens at the same time

 - The FuboTV app is available on major platforms, including Roku, Chromecast, Fire TV, Apple TV, and more.

-Youtube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
-The YouTube TV app isn’t available on Roku.
-However, users can use YouTube TV through the YouTube app on Roku devices.
+YouTube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
+The YouTube TV app has also returned to Roku devices after settling a dispute between the two companies.
 Check our review of YouTube TV for more information.

-DIRECTV Stream is another way you can watch OWN.
-However, channel packages with OWN start at $84.99 per month.
-A subscription to DIRECTV Stream includes the following:
+DIRECTV STREAM is another way you can watch OWN.
+However, channel packages with OWN start at $89.99 per month.
+A subscription to DIRECTV STREAM includes the following:

 - watch 20 streams simultaneously per subscription